-The custom prefix will appear at the beginning of the order number.
-For eg, if you enter WT- as the prefix with the start number as 100, then your first order number will be WT-100.
+The prefix will appear at the beginning of the order number.
+For eg, if you enter ‘WT-‘ as the prefix with the start number as 100, then your first order number will be WT-100.

-The order date prefix will appear after the default prefix.
-Select any of the date formats as date prefixes from the list below:
+The order date will appear after the prefix.
+Pick any of the date formats from the list of pre-defined formats as given below: